Noctis0712/Noctis0712.github.io/content/posts/git.md

     git commit -m "Inital Commit"

 Here the `-m` flag stands for 'message' which in this case is `"Initial Commit"`.
-A message is must while making a commit.
+A message is a must while making a commit.

 Let’s make some changes to the file.
 A simple `for` loop perhaps?